stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 :::note

-Since the MCP server runs in a container, it cannot access the host file system by default.
+Since the MCP server runs in a container, it can't access the host file system by default.
 File system access is relative to the container's file system.

 When you run a server with the `--volume` flag to mount a local path, ToolHive